 This curriculum has an inclusive PD aspect.
-A Swinomish collaborator presented his knowledge on how traditional cultural knowledge complements scientific knowledge as the tribal community addresses environmental problems.
-He shared a local curriculum called Thirteen Moons, where environmental issues are connected to annual seasons and traditional uses of plants and animals.
-Jude Apple at Padilla is also a facilitator as an ocean scientist.
-The CBO was hoping to reach teachers to support Tulalip students but has yet to make the connection.
+A Swinomish collaborator shares how traditional cultural knowledge complements scientific knowledge as the tribal community addresses environmental problems.
+A local curriculum called Thirteen Moons, connects environmental issues to annual seasons and traditional uses of plants and animals.
+Ocean scientist, Dr. Jude Apple and Eelgrass Ecologist, Dr. Sylvia Yang at Padilla are co-facilitators.

 Teacher Workshop Sessions

 A variety of workshop formats will be offered this year, including multi-day on-site, multi-day hybrid, and single-session virtual workshops.
 Sign up for our mailing list to learn about upcoming workshops.

 The Washington state program ClimeTime, which is facilitated by the state’s nine Education Service Districts (ESDs) and community partners, was recently cited as a popular and effective model for educator education in climate science.
 The Journal of Science Policy and...

 On September 28th, 16 teachers and educators gathered at Cascade View Elementary School in Tukwila to participate in IslandWood's "NGSS in Action: Science in the Schoolyard" workshop.
 Together, they dove into discussions of "three dimensional" science learning, and...